suvoooo/suvoooo.github.io/_pages/blogs.md

   * [Bayesian Neural Network: Epistemic and Aleatoric Uncertainty](https://towardsdatascience.com/bayesian-deep-learning-estimating-uncertainty-9907f5208cc0).
 What are aleatoric and epistemic uncertainties?
 How to include uncertainties in a neural-net model prediction?

   * [Normalizing Flows: Getting Started](https://towardsdatascience.com/getting-started-with-normalizing-flows-linear-algebra-probability-f2b863ff427d) and [Transforming Probability Distributions](https://towardsdatascience.com/transforming-probability-distributions-using-normalizing-flows-bcc5ed6ac2c9).
 What is a normalizing flow?
 How do we transform between probability distributions using bijective transformations?

+  * [Masked Auto-regressive Flow: Implementing with TF-Probability](https://medium.com/towards-data-science/understand-implement-masked-autoregressive-flow-with-tensorflow-9c361cd1354c).
+Triangular matrices are so cool!

 **********************************************************